 Can we send a mass message on LinkedIn?

-- not to exceed 200 shipments per day.
+- not to exceed 200 requests per day.

 - to be well connected with the person on LinkedIn.
 Otherwise, you won’t be able to send him/her a message but only an invitation with a note.